edumserrano/webpack-module-federation-with-angular/code-demos/component-ng16/README.md

 The remote webpack module contains an Angular component which the shell dynamically loads without using Angular routing.
 It shows 4 different ways to load the component.

+The shell app is rendered in a red colored background and the remotely loaded mfe1 app is rendered in a blue colored background.

 ## How to run

 1) Go to `/code-demos/component-ng16/shell-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the shell app on http://localhost:4200.
 2) Go to `/code-demos/component-ng16/mfe1-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the mfe1 app on http://localhost:4201.

 To see the Angular component from the mfe1 app loaded into the shell go to the shell's URL and click on any of the `Load MyComponent ...` buttons.

-Both apps are very simple and consist mainly of a bit of text inside a styled `div` which indicates if it's part of the shell or the mfe1 app.
-The shell renders in a red coloured `div` whilst the mfe1 app renders in a blue coloured `div`.
-In addition both apps display the version of Angular being used.

 ## MFE1 app

-The mfe1 app is an Angular 16 app that contains an Angular feature module named [MyFeatureModule](/code-demos/component-ng16/mfe1-ng16/src/app/my-feature/my-feature.module.ts), where the [MyComponent](/code-demos/component-ng16/mfe1-ng16/src/app/my-feature/my-component/my-component.component.ts) Angular component component is declared.
+The mfe1 app is an Angular 16 app that contains an Angular feature module named [MyFeatureModule](/code-demos/component-ng16/mfe1-ng16/src/app/my-feature/my-feature.module.ts), where the [MyComponent](/code-demos/component-ng16/mfe1-ng16/src/app/my-feature/my-component/my-component.component.ts) Angular component is declared.
 This component represents the micro frontend that we want to expose via webpack module federation.

 The `MyFeatureModule` Angular module contains a route that loads the [MyComponent](/code-demos/component-ng16/mfe1-ng16/src/app/my-feature/my-component/my-component.component.ts) Angular component on `/my-component`.
 You can use the `Go to my-component` link on the mfe1 app to load the `MyComponent` Angular component.